zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 This method enables/disables the local video, which is only applicable to the scenario when the user only wants to watch the remote video without sending any video stream to the other user.

--   Call this method after `enableVideo`, otherwise this method may not work properly.
+-   Call this method after calling the `enableVideo` method.
+Otherwise, this method may not work properly.

--   After `enableVideo` is called, the local video will be enabled by default.
-This method is useds to enable and disable the local video while the remote video remains unaffected.
+-   After you call the `enableVideo` method, the local video is enabled by default.
+This method is used to enable and disable the local video while the remote video remains unaffected.

 <table>